-- Max Bat Length / Max Bat Diameter: 32" / 2 5/8" - Non-wood bats must be marked BPF 1.0 - Jewelry of any kind cannot be worn by any player during a practice or a game. - Use of a NOCSAE-approved helmet and helmet mounted faceguard by the batter, on deck batter, and all base runners is mandatory during practice, as well as during games. - Helmets cage required in 3rd grade; cage or chin guard required in 4th grade a) Penalty for not wearing proper helmet: warning to the entire team; second time is an automatic out b) SJBS will continue to provide cages on SJBS helmets to 4th grade teams.
-4th grade players must wear a cage if they do not have a chin guard.
+- Max Bat Length / Max Bat Diameter: 32" / 2 5/8" - Non-wood bats must be marked BPF 1.0 - Jewelry of any kind cannot be worn by any player during a practice or a game. - Use of a NOCSAE-approved helmet by the batter, on deck batter, and all base runners is mandatory during practice, as well as during games.